 Virginia law requires all drivers on the highways and roads of the state to have a valid drivers license.
 It is understandable that unlicensed drivers are drawn to the convenience of having an automobile as a means of transportation.
-Additionally, daily obligations such as work, doctor's appointments or family gatherings may serve as further motivation to get behind the wheel.
+Daily obligations such as work, doctor's appointments or family gatherings may serve as further motivation to get behind the wheel.
 However, the penalties for getting caught driving without a license far outweigh the short term convenience of using the vehicle.

 Description of the Law